How weight loss injections work to reset your metabolism

 How to access weight loss treatment

+When used as part of a holistic weight management program, these injections can be a great way to kick-start your initial body weight loss.
 Plus, by making a range of lifestyle changes you can combat other health issues you might also be navigating (such as high blood pressure or cholesterol levels).

 How are weight loss injections administered?

-Before you begin taking this weight loss medication, your doctor will run you through how to administer it.
+Before you begin taking this weight loss medication, your practitioner will run you through how to administer it.
 While it can feel intimidating to self-administer the injection, the needle in the injection pen is tiny and only feels like a small prick.

 The medication should be injected into the subcutaneous (fatty) layer under the skin, such as your upper thigh, upper arm or abdomen, and rotated regularly.
 The medication is administered via injection because it is protein-based.
 If taken orally, it would be quickly broken down by your digestive system, making it ineffective.